Graduate Student Resources

 Application and Clearance to take the Comprehensive Examination

-Each graduate program has their own form of Comprehensive Examination.
-The student's department will determine the type of comprehensive exam, the dates for taking the exam, and what the eligibility requirements are.
-Students should check with their program advisor for details regarding their eligibility and time line for taking the comprehensive exam.
+Each graduate program has their own application requirements and exam clearance process for the Comprehensive Examination.
+The student's department and program will determine the format of the exam, the dates on which the exam will take place, and the minimum eligibility requirements needed to register for the exam.
+As a general rule, master's students should have completed the majority of their coursework before registering for the exam and must be in good academic standing (GPA of 3.0 or higher) with no incomplete or missing grades on their transcript.
+Students should check with their program advisor for more details regarding their eligibility and timeline for taking the comprehensive exam.

 Submission of Comprehensive Examination Results